CrissCCL/FLotation_Column_control_HMI/README.md

-# 🧪 Flotation Column Control System – LabVIEW GUI
+# 🧪 Flotation Column Control System – LabVIEW HMI

 This repository documents the development of a **supervisory control and instrumentation system** for a **pilot-scale column flotation process**, implemented as part of my